-The validity of the shares of common stock offered hereby has been passed upon by Snow Becker Krauss P.C., 605 Third Avenue, New York, New York 10158.
+The validity of the securities offered by this prospectus has been passed upon by Snow Becker Krauss P.C., 605 Third Avenue, New York, New York 10158-0125.

 EXPERTS

 The consolidated financial statements of Integrated Surgical Systems, Inc. at December 31, 1997 and for the years ended December 31, 1996 and 1997, appearing in our Annual Report (on Form 10-KSB) for the year ended December 31, 1997 have been audited by Ernst & Young LLP, independent auditors, as set forth in their report thereon incorporated herein by reference.
 Such consolidated financial statements are incorporated herein by reference in reliance upon such report given upon the authority of such firm as experts in accounting and auditing.